mike-douglas/mike-douglas.github.io/_posts/2018-09-28-the-code-review-review.md

 More specifically, I want to talk about the **Code Review Review**, a.k.a The Meta Code Review.
 I think every Engineering Manager can benefit from reviewing their team’s code reviews.
 This post is how and why I do it, and why I think you should do it for your team.

-## Why You Should Review Code Reviews
+## Why you should review Code Reviews

 Code reviews and code commenting systems are communication platforms for your team.
 They are where team dynamics unfold, reveal themselves, and develop.
 To ignore them is a mistake; a missed opportunity to gain some crucial insights about the people you manage.